Soliloquy – How to eat a Strawberry?

 what am I to do with this longing for more?

-I have gone a little far this time;
+I have gone a little far this time,

-stepped forward to study his features chiseled,
+stepped forward to study his chiseled features,

 his eyes upturned, dark and lovely,